pcaulfie/sqrt2/README.md

 1. Readme

 ## Summary
-The assessment consistes of four separate tasks, which are detailed in my jupyter notebook.
+The assessment consists of four separate tasks, which are detailed in my jupyter notebook.
 The jupyter notebook contains 4 sections, each section details one of the four tasks which make up the assessment.
 Below is a brief outline of each of the tasks:

 * Task 1: The objective of this task is to write a Python function called sqrt2 that calculates and prints to the screen the square root of 2 to 100 decimal places.
 The function should not depend on any module from the standard python library or other external library.

-* Task 2: Using scipy.stats package, I verify the value of the Chi-squared Test published in a Wikipedia article and determine whether the the two categorical variables are independent.
+* Task 2: Using scipy.stats package, I verify the value of the Chi-squared Test published in a Wikipedia article and determine whether the two categorical variables are independent.
 The Wikipedia article gives the table below as an example [1], stating the Chi-squared value based on it is approximately 24.6 .

   ![Wiki table](https://github.com/pcaulfie/sqrt2/blob/main/images/table.PNG)